Yoon replaces the defense minister as South Korea's parliament nears a vote on their impeachments

 Jo Seoung-lae, spokesperson of the Democratic Party, said it will push for a National Assembly vote on the impeachment motion on Saturday evening, to provide sufficient time for the conservative lawmakers to contemplate their decisions on what he described as an “unconstitutional, illegal rebellion or coup.”

 On Friday, the Democrats and other opposition lawmakers voted to impeach Choi Jae-hae, chairman of the country’s board of audit and inspection, and three top public prosecutors, including Seoul Central District Prosecutors’ Office chief Lee Chang-soo.
-The four will be suspended from their duties until the Constitutional Court rules whether to uphold their impeachments.
-Members of the Yoon's ruling conservative People Power Party boycotted the votes.
+The four will be suspended from their duties until the Constitutional Court rules whether to remove them from office.
+Members of the Yoon's ruling conservative People Power Party boycotted the votes, leaving the totals overwhelming over the threshhold to impeach them.

 The Democratic Party’s continued impeachment attempts of senior government officials and prosecutors have been a major source of conflict with Yoon, who during his martial law announcement accused the opposition of “anti-state activities” and “paralyzing the government.”